patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/cb-view-depth-map.png)

 Note:
-Then I found this depth data in their API
+Then I found this depthmap data in their API

 --